 Positioned to Meet the Challenge

-As a leading organization in our national peer-network transitioning in-person to virtual face-to-face experiences, this new initiative builds on our 66-year history as the Philadelphia region's international relations organization.
+As a leading organization in our national peer network transitioning in-person to virtual face-to-face experiences, this new initiative builds on our 68-year history as the Philadelphia region's international relations organization.
 Citizen Diplomat Academy, in part, replaces our 30-year Sister Cities High School Exchange program, which is on hold due to the pandemic.
-The program enhances our 56-year relationship with Sister City Tel Aviv, Israel and our 5-year relationship with Sister City Frankfurt, Germany.

 By the Numbers

 Students are Women in STEM, LGBTQ, Persons of Color, Immigrants or Live in Low-Income Communities

 - To practice core skills of dialogue and diplomacy

 - Increased awareness and understanding of civic and global competencies, and

 - How to identify and respond to bias and stereotypes